Mumtaz Patel

 Mumtaz Patel is a British nephrologist and the president of the Royal College of Physicians of London.
-She is also NHS England post-graduate associate dean in the north-west since 2016 and the RCP's senior censor.
 Between 2020 and 2023 she was the RCP's global vice president and vice president for education and training between 2023 and 2025.
 Patel was initially appointed as acting president in 2024, following the resignation of Sarah Clarke, before being elected in April 2025.
 She is the first Muslim and first woman of Indian origin to hold the role.

 Early life, education, and personal life

 Mumtaz Patel was born and grew up in Preston, Lancashire, to parents who emigrated from India in the late 1960s.
 Her father worked in the cotton mills and her mother was a housewife.
 After completing her early education in inner city Preston, she studied medicine at the University of Manchester, graduating in 1996.
 Patel has a daughter and a son.

 Career

 Patel was a pre-registration house officer at the Manchester Royal Infirmary and senior house officer at Leeds General Infirmary and Wythenshawe Hospital.
 She subsequently pursued a career in renal medicine.
-Patel has cited her mother as her inspiration for studying medicine and was inspired to become a nephrologist due to early childhood experiences of witnessing her uncle from Zambia with diabetes and end stage renal failure having dialysis at home.
+Patel has cited her mother as her inspiration for studying medicine and was inspired to become a nephrologist due to early childhood experiences of witnessing her uncle from Zambia with diabetes and kidney failure having dialysis at home.
 In 2003, while a specialty registrar, the Wellcome Trust funded her PhD which was awarded in 2006 in Manchester for her research into the genetics of lupus nephritis.
 In 2007 she was appointed as a consultant at the Manchester Royal Infirmary.
 In the same year, her mother died of a glioblastoma.
 Patel became a fellow of the Royal College of Physicians in 2011.
 The following year, she became postgraduate associate dean in the north-west.
 Patel obtained an MSc in Medical Education in 2014.
 From 2016 to 2020, she was the Joint Royal Colleges of Physicians Training Board's Clinical Quality Lead.
 Patel has been the University of Liverpool School of Medicine's director of progress and conduct since 2018.